spencerhcheng/holberton-system_engineering-devops/w1/d3/lecture_notes.md

 #### Abstraction

 Abstraction is the process of hiding details.
 The human mind is limited.
-The less is has to focus on, the more energy it can give to what is it focusing on.
+The less it has to focus on, the more energy it can give to what it is focusing on.
 The act of hiding details allows our minds to focus on other aspects of the program that need attention.
-Decomposition is a technique that uses abstraction because it strips away details.
+Decomposition is a technique that uses abstraction because it hides details.
 Go back and look at the two `myMadeUpSequence` functions.
 The decomposed one exposed less implementation details and is easier to reason about.